lmullen/americas-public-bible/website/content/essay/bibliography/index.md

 Blight, David W. _Race and Reunion: The Civil War in American Memory_.
 Belknap Press of Harvard University Press, 2002.

+Bowman, Matthew. _Christian: The Politics of a Word in America_.
+Harvard University Press, 2018.

 Brekus, Catherine A. "Contested Words: History, America, Religion." _William and Mary Quarterly_ 75, no. 1 (2018): 3--36.

 ———. _Sarah Osborn’s World: The Rise of Evangelical Christianity in Early America_.
 Yale University Press, 2013.